kamanashisroy/shotodol/README.md

 - An [interface](http://en.wikipedia.org/wiki/Shell_%28computing%29) where the user can communicate.
 - An interface where the modules communicate.

 The idea here is to provide you an environment to write your own service via modules.
 The name _shotodol_ means hundred petals(literally) or the lotus flower.
-In our project the petals are analogical to modules and the flower itself is analogical to the shotodol environment which holds them(modules) together.
+In our project the petals are analogical to modules and the flower itself is analogical to the shotodol environment which holds them(modules) together. [see name shotodol](docs/name_shotodol.md)

 Dependencies
 ============